 The domes also have vents that allow us to dial in the amount of humidity, more or less, to address our needs.
 The concept is to trap the soil’s moisture as much as possible.
 This creates a high humidity environment, which is ideal for seeds and seedlings.

 On the flip side, too much moisture can also be a bad thing.
-You know you have too much when you see moss or other green stuff grows on your seedling’s soil.
-This indicates you need to vent moisture a little bit more, which will help curb moss growth.
+You know you have too much when you see green stuff (commonly algae or moss) growing on your seedling’s soil.
+This indicates you need to vent moisture a little bit more, which will help curb that undesirable growth.

 Unexpected things that grow in your soil is also a sign that your soil isn’t sterilized.
 This isn’t an absolute requirement, but it does create competition for your plants.
 It is best to be avoided, if possible.